Cardiovascular Inpatient Care

 Appropriate pain control helps patients recover faster and also reduces the risk of developing certain complications.
 When pain is well controlled, patients are better able to participate in important activities such as walking, deep breathing exercises and physical therapy and rehabilitation.
 All cardiac patients are continually assessed to ensure they remain comfortable.

-The Integrative Medicine Program at Greenwich Hospital sponsors the Healing Touch Program, a holistic energy-based therapy that complements patient care.
+This holistic, energy-based therapy complements patient care.
 Trained Healing Touch volunteers use soothing techniques to help patients relax and facilitate healing.
-This service can be arranged through staff on the inpatient floor.
+This service can be arranged through staff on the inpatient surgical floor.

 Hospital chaplains provide a spiritual presence in keeping with the beliefs or religious practices of patients and their families.
 Chaplains are available for counsel, prayer and support for those in need.
 The Spiritual Care Department